ajgarciarias10/SmartFruitClassifier/readme.md

 ## Project Overview

-Kyrilo and Antonio have developed a machine learning system for fruit classification using deep learning.
+Antonio and  Kyrylo have developed a machine learning system for fruit classification using deep learning.
 The system can identify:

 - 🍎 Apples
 - 🍌 Bananas